 - Now crush the garlic cloves to get garlic paste.

 - Take this paste close to your nose and inhale while breathing deeply.
 Most of the times, your nose is so blocked that neither you can breathe deeply nor you have any sense of smell.
-So, you won’t get the bad odor of garlic and if you can smell, this is a very little price to pay for getting relief from sinus infection.
+So, you won’t get the bad odor of garlic and if you can smell, this is a very little price to pay for getting relief from a sinus infection.

 - Even if you can’t breathe deeply, try to inhale the fragrance (or odor) of the garlic paste.
 This will loosen up the mucus and help you breathe comfortably.